aledworowska/animal/README.md

 ### How to run the app?

-* in terminal docker compose up(if you want to restart docker compose down and docker system prune -a)
+* in terminal docker compose up (if you want to restart docker compose down and docker system prune -a)
-* run the app from Intelij
+* run the app from InteliJ

 ### Collaborators

 * Anna Ledworowska
+* Julia Komorowska
 * Szymon Lichota
-* Julia Komorowska